 This is an quick vegan pesto recipe with fresh basil, oregano, parsley and more.
-You can use this easy vegan basil pesto as a pasta sauce, a pizza sauce, on grilled vegetables with gnocchi, on burgers and more!
+You can use it as a pasta sauce, a pizza sauce, on grilled vegetables with gnocchi, on burgers and more!
 It yields ~1 cup.
 For the best flavor, make it right before you want to use it.

 - ・Sautéing whole garlic cloves in the olive oil before adding it to the blender accomplishes two things.
 First, it cooks the garlic through a bit, and takes some of the edge off of it.
 And second, it helps infuse the olive oil with some of the garlic, as well.

-- ・No need to take the fresh basil or parsley leaves off the stems.
+- ・No need to take the fresh basil or parsley leaves off the stems for the vegan pesto.
 Pack your measuring cup with stems and all.
 You’re going to pulverize those babies in the blender, so don’t worry about it.

 - ・With the fresh oregano, I would recommend ripping the leaves from the stem.
 Sometimes, oregano stems can be woody, which is less desirable for the overall texture.
 Use your judgement.

 - ・Standard pesto sauce has a hard Italian cheese in it (like parmesan or pecorino romano), and that usually brings the salty component to the flavor.
 Here, we are relying on nutritional yeast and salt, because there is no cheese.
 If you taste the vegan basil pesto and it feels like it is missing something, add a little more salt and see where it lands.
 I’ve found it usually does the trick.

-So, get blending, and start slapping this homemade vegan pesto sauce recipe on everything that needs a fresh Italian flavor fix!
+And then, let’s get blending, and start slapping this homemade vegan basil pesto sauce recipe on everything that needs a fresh Italian flavor fix!

 3 whole garlic cloves